 Brookfield seeks to foster and maintain a reputation for honesty, openness, trust, integrity and professionalism.
 The confidence and trust placed in Brookfield by our Clients and investors is something we value greatly and endeavor to protect.
 In many respects, our reputation is our most vital business asset.
-Accordingly, all our activities should be conducted with honesty and integrity and in compliance with applicable legal and regulatory requirements.
+Accordingly, all of our activities should be conducted with honesty and integrity and in compliance with applicable legal and regulatory requirements.

-We have adopted the Code and related policies and procedures to preserve our culture and to ensure compliance with legal, regulatory and fiduciary requirements applicable to our activities.
+We have adopted the Code and related policies and procedures in order to preserve our culture and to ensure compliance with legal, regulatory and fiduciary requirements applicable to our activities.
 We expect and require that you meet the letter and spirit of the Code (and related policies and procedures).
 This Code incorporates by reference the following corporate policies and programs which should be read in conjunction with the Code:

-- Advisory Records Retention Policy;
+- Advisory Records Retention Policy;4

 - Anti-Bribery and Corruption Policy;

-- Vendor Management Program;

-- Anti-Modern Slavery and Human Trafficking Policy;

 - Data Protection Policy and Data Protection Program;

 - Disclosure Policy;

-&lt;sup>3 For purposes of the Code, "temporary workers" include non-full-time employees and consultants and contractors etc. that work on our premises.
-The business group retaining a temporary worker is responsible for ensuring that the temporary worker certifies their commitment to comply with the Code.

-&lt;sup>4 Where a Controlled Affiliate has adopted its own Code of Conduct and/or policies that are consistent with the provisions of this Code, the Controlled Affiliate's directors, officers, employees and temporary workers follow those policies, and, in case of a conflict, the terms of that Code control.
-Where a Controlled Affiliate has not adopted their own Code of Conduct and/or other policies that are consistent with the provisions of this Code, the Controlled Affiliate must review the Code and the policies in the context of their business to ensure that the Code and such policies are appropriate and address all legal and regulatory requirements and risks applicable to their business.

-&lt;sup>5 For Access Persons and Investment Access Persons (each as defined in the Personal Trading Policy) only.

 - Enterprise Information Security Policy;

 - Personal Trading Policy;

 - Positive Work Environment Policy;

-- Signing Authority and Approval Thresholds Policy;
+2 For purposes of the Code, "temporary workers" include non-full-time employees and consultants and contractors etc. that work on our premises.
+The business group retaining a temporary worker is responsible for ensuring that the temporary worker certifies their commitment to comply with the Code.

+3 Where a Controlled Affiliate has adopted its own Code of Conduct and/or policies that are consistent with the provisions of this Code, the Controlled Affiliate's directors, officers, employees and temporary workers follow those policies, and, in case of a conflict, the terms of that Code control.
+Where a Controlled Affiliate has not adopted their own Code of Conduct and/or other policies that are consistent with the provisions of this Code, the Controlled Affiliate must review the Code and the policies in the context of their business to ensure that the Code and such policies are appropriate and address all legal and regulatory requirements and risks applicable to their business.

+4 For Access Persons and Investment Access Persons (each as defined in the Personal Trading Policy) only.

 - Travel and Entertainment Expense Policy;

-- Regional Political Contributions Policies; and
+- U.S. and Canadian Political Contributions Policies; and

 - Whistleblowing Policy.